robertm4a/CTF-Solves/PatriotCTF-2024/Night School/README.md

 ## Conclusion:

-Nothing to really say about this one, was pretty straightfoward.
+Nothing to really say about this one, was pretty straightforward.

 Flag: `pctf{COMMUNITAS}`